 Granite is an intrusive igneous rock composed of mostly two minerals: quartz and feldspar.
 An intrusive rock is crystallized from magma that cooled far below the Earth’s surface.
 Marble is a metamorphic rock that may be foliated or non-foliated, composed of recrystallized carbonate minerals.
 Most commonly calcite or dolomite.
 Both types are 100% natural.
 Granite is harder than marble and therefore harder to polish (it takes longer labor hours) and marble is softer, allowing for easier polishing and fabricating but more delicate when handling.
 Granite is more resistant to etching than marble.
 Both are natural stone that need to be sealed to prevent staining.
 Cleaning is about the same, soap and water, Pledge multi-surface, liquid oxy-clean and non-ammonia based products and ph-balanced cleaners are fine.

 What is etching?

 Etching is the physical response of marble when exposed to acids.
 The physical contact of an acid based liquid (lime juice, lemon juice, salad dressing, wine, citrus fruits juices… etc) on top of marble causes marble to break down.
 One could never “burn” a hole into the marble but can easily affect a mable’s surface finish.
 An etch mark looks like a surface “water ring or spot” or a surface spot the is “duller looking: that the rest of the surface.
 That marble is easily buffed by hand with a fine steel wool, tougher etch marks can be professionally buffed if needed.
 The integrity of the stone is hardly compromised and sealers sit below the stone’s surface to provide continued protection from staining.
-A tru marble lover’s kitchen will showcase its beautiful etch-markings, evidence of a live well lived and a party well worth having had.
+A true marble lover’s kitchen will showcase its beautiful etch-markings, evidence of a life well lived and a party well worth having had.

 Does lower price or Level 1 pricing mean a less durable stone?